vmirchu-git/contribution_to_automation.github.io/README.md

 - Used for ROI evaluation and prioritization of analytics initiatives.
 - Improved transparency of reporting at team and management levels.
 - Identified bottlenecks enabling targeted automation quality improvements.
+- Brief screenshots can be viewed in the visualization folder

 ### Business Impact
 - Increased accuracy of chatbot quality assessment at intent analytics level.